ShirleyXW/User_Documentation/User_Doc/docs/index.md

 Welcome!👋 Let's start to create a new workspace for you and your team with awesome features.
 This documentation will guild you through setting up a new workplace in **Slack**, planning projects using Canvas and integrate Zoom into your workplace.
 These steps keeps you stay updated and better communicate with your teammates.

+## Intended Users

+This documentation is targeted towards the following users:

+* Beginner users who need to setup a backend for a personal project.
+* Software development teams working on small or medium-sized web applications.

 ## Workspace Setup and Integration

 ### Create Slack Workspace